gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 - The **Data Platform** described [here](../00-environment) is running and accessible
 - Workshop 2a ([Working with MinIO Object Storage](../02a-minio-object-storage)) completed — airport and flight data must be in MinIO
-- The Hive Metastore is running and accessible (included in the data platform)
+- The **Spark Thrift Server** is running and configured with **Apache Polaris** as the default Iceberg catalog — this is what dbt connects to and what makes Iceberg tables visible without a catalog prefix in dbt SQL
 - dbt with the `dbt-spark` adapter installed (instructions provided in the workshop)

 ## Upload the data, if no longer available